 The final exam will be conducted online during the final exam period and covers all course material including assigned readings, tutorials, lectures, and material covered in assignments.
 The exact date/time of the final exam will be announced once available.
-The tentative format of the exam will be an online OWL test with automatically graded questions including multiple choice, short answer, fill in the blank, and matching questions.
-If this format changes an announcement will be made.
+The tentative format of the exam will be a closed book online OWL test with automatically graded questions including multiple choice, short answer, fill in the blank, and matching questions.
+The official format will be announced on OWL before the final exam period.